Jean Dawson

-Jean Dawson (born December 22, 1995) is a Mexican-American experimental pop musician.
-Since 2018, he has released three albums and over a dozen singles via his own record label P+, and toured across the US and Europe with artists such as Brockhampton.
+David Sanders (born December 22, 1995), better known by the stage name Jean Dawson, is a Mexican-American experimental pop musician.
+Since 2018, he has released four albums and over a dozen singles via his own record label P+, and toured across the US and Europe with artists including Brockhampton.

 Early life

-Dawson, whose real name is David Sanders, was born on December 22, 1995 in San Diego, California and grew up in Tijuana, Mexico and Spring Valley, California.
-He is of mixed heritage, with an African-American father from Long Beach, California and a Mexican mother from Sinaloa.
+Dawson was born David Sanders on December 22, 1995, in San Diego, California, and grew up in Tijuana, Mexico, and Spring Valley, California.
+He is of mixed heritage, with an African-American father from Long Beach, California, and a Mexican mother from Sinaloa.
 His mother learned English by listening to West Coast hip hop.
-He would cross the border to San Diego often since he went to elementary school there.
+He would cross the border to San Diego every day since he went to elementary school there, requiring him to wake up at 3 a.m.
 He would spend those long bus rides listening to a wide variety of music, including grunge, hip hop, Britpop, new wave, and rock en español.
 In an interview with MTV's Patrick Hosken, Dawson described himself in school as having never been "the popular kid in school", instead "the kid in the library with one friend.
 And we'd sit, we'd talk every day about the internet and what we saw on the internet."

 Dawson grew up in a musical family, with his parents' interest in each other's culture having been what connected them.
 This led him to deciding he wanted to make a career out of music at age 13.
 Growing up in poverty meant he couldn't afford his own instruments, so he would take the bus to a local Guitar Center every day after school and practice piano there.

 Career

+2019–2022

 After finishing high school, Dawson moved to Los Angeles to study film at California State University, Los Angeles.
-He would buy studio equipment for the money that he was given to buy books, which led to him dropping out to pursue a career in music.
-While still in college, he would record Bad Sports in his dorm room with his roommate, Lecx Stacy.
+He would buy studio equipment with the money that he was given to buy books, which led to him dropping out to pursue a career in music.
+While still in college, he recorded Bad Sports in his dorm room with his roommate, Lecx Stacy.
 Essence interviewer Sydney Scott notes the project's influences as including "sonic and visual nods to Outkast, the Cure, Kid Cudi, and Kanye West with the singer-songwriter's taste later being informed by groups like Disturbed, N.E.R.D. and random CDs purchased from thrift stores."
 The album had a vinyl run, with Dawson later finding a collection of unsold vinyls which he autographed and listed for sale at US$1000, being met with criticism from fans for the high price.

 On October 23, 2020, he released his second studio album, Pixel Bath via his independent record label P+.